SWLK/Dotfiles/void-linux/void.md

 It's funny to think that this was what the case was meant to be used for, but how much of a pain it was to get this to work on top of void and to suit my needs/vision, but I'm glad that it's done.

+### Opengl async flip problem

+Encountered an I/O problem that caused me to not be able to sudo into poweroff.

+	+ After checking with `dmesg` and `svlogtail`, it seems that the main problem would be due that the kern.err `async flips are not allowed` originating from vc4 driver flooding output.

+	+ since I start ppsspp on boot, the error had something to do with ppsspp.
+This was confirmed by exiting and relaunch ppsspp after boot, where the same messages start popping up again.

+	+ since after some research this seems to have something to do with X and video drivers, I've installed additional mesa drivers and also the mesa driver for vulkan

+	+ after switching the ppsspp backend to vulkan, the kern.err has stopped.

 ### To Do

 + bluetooth (probably with bluetoothd and bluetoothctl)